ChampPG/ChampPG/README.md

 * 🤔 I’m looking for help with: Chapel and multilocal execution.
 -->
-* 🔭 I’m currently working on: My own automated recon tool kit.
+* 🔭 I’m currently working on: Many Docker project
-* 🌱 I’m currently learning: Enterprise Network Segmentation, Pentesting, and PowerCLI.
+* 🌱 I’m currently learning: How to Stem for automated tor website scraping
-* 💬 My goals for 2023/2024: Dive deeper into the automation of pentesting.
+* 💬 My goals for 2025/2026: Continue to automate homelab and containerize services which can be.
 * 📫 How to reach me: ppgleason02@gmail.com
 * ⚡ Fun fact: I used to competitively do skiercross.